 Treatment Options

 Treatment involves antibiotics targeting the likely cause.
-For sexually transmitted epididymitis, we typically prescribe ceftriaxone injection plus doxycycline.
+For sexually transmitted epididymitis, guidelines recommend ceftriaxone injection plus doxycycline.
 For UTI-related cases, fluoroquinolones or other antibiotics are used.
 Supportive care includes rest, scrotal elevation, ice packs, and anti-inflammatory painkillers.
-Sexual partners need testing and treatment.
+Sexual partners need testing.
+If your results indicate epididymitis, please take them to your GP or specialist for treatment.

 Prevention